Blooym/GoodFriend/README.md

 ## Translation & Localization

-*GoodFriend currently has no implementation localizations after a recent rewrite, but will be added back in the very near future.*

 If you wish to contribute localizations to this project, please do so over on the project [Crowdin](https://crwd.in/goodfriend).
 If the language you wish to translate is not available, please create an issue and it will be added.